ENIGMA-infra/ENIGMA-PD/README.md

 #### Important notes for viewing and copying files:

+##### Locally
-- We **strongly recommend downloading the entire output folder locally** before opening the HTML files.
+- We **strongly recommend downloading the entire output folder locally** before opening the HTML file.
 Opening the HTML on a server or network drive is often slow and may cause images not to load properly.

 - When copying files, **make sure to include all generated folders** (such as `screenshots`, `surfaces`, etc.) along with the `fsqc-results.html` file.
 These folders contain the images referenced in the HTML and are essential for proper display.

+##### On the server
+- If you have not experienced such issues before and prefer to work directly on your server, you can instead open the HTML file in your available browser (for example: `firefox fsqc-results.html`).

+##### Final check
-- When opening the `fsqc-results.html` file locally:
+- When opening the `fsqc-results.html` file:
   - Scroll through the subjects to confirm all images load and no data is missing.
 - Click on any image to zoom in, or right-click and choose “Open in new tab” and inspect details more closely.